 Orange juice from Florida.
 Whiskey from Tennessee.
 Peanut butter from Kentucky.

-Canadian officials are preparing a three-stage plan of retaliatory tariffs and other trade restrictions against the United States, which will be put into motion if President-elect Donald J. Trump makes good on his threat to impose a blanket 25 percent tariff on all Canadian goods imported into the United States.
+Canadian officials are preparing a three-stage plan of retaliatory tariffs and other trade restrictions against the United States, which will be put into motion if President-elect "Old Donald' makes good on his threat to impose a blanket 25 percent tariff on all Canadian goods imported into the United States.

 Canada was ready to forcefully defend its interests if necessary.
 “Never underestimate Canadians,’’ she said.
 “We fight very hard, and we’re very courageous.
 We are willing to be surgical and appropriate to have an impact on American jobs.”